Hadım Ali Pasha

 Hadım Ali Pasha (Turkish: Hadım Ali Paşa; died July 1511), also known as Atik Ali Pasha (Turkish: Atik Ali Paşa), was an Ottoman statesman and eunuch (hadım means "eunuch" in Turkish) of Ottoman Bosnian origin.
 He served as governor of Rumeli, and led the Ottoman army in the Ottoman–Mamluk War of 1485–1491, but was defeated at Adana in 1488.
-He was then named Grand Vizier from 1501 to 1503, and again from 1509 to 1511.
+He was then named grand vizier from 1501 to 1503, and again from 1509 to 1511.
 During his latter tenure, he led the suppression of the Alevi-led Şahkulu Rebellion, but died in battle near Sivas along with the rebel leader Şahkulu himself.

 Life

 He was from Drozgometva village in what is now Bosnia and Herzegovina.

 He served as governor of Rumeli, and led the Ottoman army in the Ottoman–Mamluk War of 1485–1491, but was defeated at Adana in 1488.
 He was then appointed grand vizier in 1501–1503, and again in 1509–1511.
-During his latter tenure he led the suppression of the Alevi-led Şahkulu Rebellion, but fell in battle near Sivas along with the rebel leader Shahkulu himself in July 1511.
+During his latter tenure he led the suppression of the Alevi-led Şahkulu Rebellion.
+Near Sivas he fell in battle, in which the rebel leader Shahkulu was also killed in July 1511.